jpmikkers/PeperNote/README.md

 ## Technical details

-- The installation prerequisite is .NET 4.7.2
+- The installation prerequisite is .NET 6
 - The UI uses the WPF library (Windows Presentation Framework).
 - The notes you create will be stored in **%localappdata%\PeperNote** , which typically expands to **c:\users\username\AppData\Local\PeperNote**
-- To build the project and installer you need Visual Studio 2019
+- To build the project and installer you need Visual Studio 2022
-- The installer project uses [WixSharp](https://github.com/oleg-shilo/wixsharp), the excellent code-first Wix-wrapper created by Oleg Shilo.
-- As this was my first WixSharp attempt, the installer is rather simple now: it will install PeperNote for all users.
+- Required visual studio extension: Microsoft Visual Studio Installer Projects 2022 v2.0.0